-Policy C-CT-2a: Provide efficient, affordable public transportation service in and to the Coastal Zone and require expansion of alternative active modes of transportation where opportunities are identified.
+Policy C-CT-2a: Provide efficient, affordable public transportation service in and to the Coastal Zone and require expansion of alternative modes of transportation where opportunities are identified.
 (NEW - CONSIDER DELETING)

-Policy C-CT-2b: Provide convenient, accessible transit facilities, especially for youth, seniors, and persons with disabilities, and paratransit services as required by ADA.
+Policy C-CT-2b: Provide convenient, accessible transit facilities for youth, seniors, and persons with disabilities, and paratransit services as required by ADA.
 Promote efficiency and cost effectiveness in paratransit service such as use of joint maintenance facilities.
 (NEW)

-Policy C-CT-2c: Wherever feasible, require development projects to implement measures that favor pedestrians, increase the average occupancy of vehicles, and reduce vehicle miles traveled, such as: (GP2020 REVISED)
+Policy C-CT-2c: Wherever feasible, require development projects to implement measures that increase the average occupancy of vehicles, such as: (GP2020 REVISED)